hsinyuan-huang/provable-ml-quantum/README.md

 # Provably efficient machine learning for quantum many-body problems

 This is an open source implementation for the paper https://arxiv.org/abs/2106.12627.

 We require `g++` and `python` version 3.
 The Python package we used are given in `requirements.txt`.

 ### Quick Start

+Do the following in the terminal.

 ```shell
 #